aparnadutta/code-mixed-lid/README.md

 ## Data
 The data used to train the model is the Bangla-English code-mixed data released from the 2016 and 2015 ICON shared tasks.
 The original data can be found [here](http://www.amitavadas.com/Code-Mixing.html).
 A manually corrected version of the 2016 WhatsApp data is also provided as a part of this project, with 87.5% of the language labels corrected.
 The corrected WhatsApp data can be found [here](https://github.com/aparnadutta/nlp-systems-final/blob/main/data/WA_BN_EN_CR_CORRECTED.txt).
+Note: only the language tags have been modified-- the POS tags have not been checked for errors.